Has your cat been diagnosed with cancer and you are unsure of what to feed it to ensure that it gets all the strength needed to fight this disease?

 In addition to promoting good gastrointestinal health and preventing diarrhea, probiotics also help strengthen the immune system.
 They are therefore important allies in this battle.

 Learn more about these high quality probiotics for pets here.

-It attacks cancer cells while sparing healthy cells.
-It is also safe to use in conjunction with conventional therapies such as chemotherapy.
+It support your cat in his attacks against cancer cells while sparing healthy cells.
+It is also good when using in conjunction with conventional therapies such as chemotherapy.

 In conclusion, to make sure that your cat is getting enough calories throughout the day, it’s important to control their nausea, especially if they are undergoing chemotherapy treatments.